geekingfrog/frogComplete/Readme.md

 ```

 This library has been tested on Firefox 23, Chromium 28, Chrome 29 for android and Firefox 23 for android.
 See known bug and limitation section for a few gotcha.
+There is no 3rd party library required, just make sure you have a recent browser.

 To run the tests, you need [node.js](http://http://nodejs.org/) and [Grunt](http://gruntjs.com) installed.
 Then:
 ```javascript